 The Museum first met at the Brewster Town Hall, then relocated to a tent on an 80-acre site on a salt marsh on Cape Cod Bay, purchased by the founders.
 In the early 1960s, a small building replaced the tent.
 Today, the Museum is housed in a 17,000 square foot building.
 Three hundred acres of town conservation land now border the Museum's original site.

-The Museum offers collections-based exhibits, including whales and birds; live marine exhibits, educational programs for adults and children, and many off-site nature tours.
+The Museum offers collections-based exhibits, including whales and birds, live marine science exhibits, educational and environmental educational programs for adults and children, and many off-site nature tours.
 Our grounds have three nature trails and a wildflower garden.